 Panic

-I’m not sure why, but suddenly after days of excitement, self-doubt starts creeping in as I begin driving.
-I start to worry about the fact that I’m driving a bigger than a normal car, I worry if I’ll be able to find camping spots I am nervous about hiking alone, I wonder if I will get bored, or have to sleep in places I don’t want to (will I be sleeping in a Walmart parking lot?!).
-All of this while I am also trying to learn how to get used to using side mirrors instead of a rearview mirror and listen to directions from google.
+I’m not sure why, but suddenly, after days of excitement, self-doubt starts creeping in as I begin driving.
+I start to worry about the fact that I’m driving a bigger than a normal car, and I worry if I’ll be able to find camping spots.
+I am nervous about hiking alone, and I wonder if I will get bored or have to sleep in places I don’t want to (will I be sleeping in a Walmart parking lot?!).
+I am also trying to learn how to get used to using side mirrors instead of a rearview mirror and listening to directions from Google.

 Scared

-On my first night of sleeping in the van by myself, I will admit it, I was scared.
+On my first night of sleeping in the van by myself, I will admit it: I was scared.
 I felt weirdly vulnerable that first night in the camper by myself.
-Even though I have locked all of the doors, and put the window covering up so no one can see in, it still feels weird to be in there alone.
-I brought a can of pepper spray with me that I have placed nearby along with my keys in case I need to make a fast getaway.
+Even though I have locked all of the doors and put the window covered up so no one can see in, it still feels weird to be in there alone.
+I brought a can of pepper spray with me that I had placed nearby, along with my keys, in case I needed to make a fast getaway.
 I didn’t sleep too well that first night, hearing every little noise or squeak.
-It happened to be really windy the first night too so the whole van swayed at times!
+It happened to be really windy the first night, too, so the whole van swayed at times!

 Understanding